 I have this card as I signed up for it way before I was ever into Miles and Points and lived around the corner from a Canadian Tire.
 I did pretty well with the card, and while it’s no American Express Platinum card in terms of overall value, it definitely punches above most no-annual-fee credit card options.

 The Canadian Tire Triangle World Elite card earns Canadian Tire Money and offers cardholders benefits such as complimentary gold membership to the Canadian Tire roadside assistance program.

-Check out our Canadian Tire Triangle World Elite review for more details about this card.
+Check out our Canadian Tire Triangle World Elite Mastercard review for more details.

 0 Canadian Tire Money

 With free roadside assistance in Canada and the US included for just holding the card year after year, the value can be seen with just one tow truck call.
 While it’s obviously not an outcome you would like to see, nothing is worse than having travel plans disrupted and a $200 towing bill.

 Best Credit Cards When Road Tripping in the US